unisa-hpc/hpc-course/README.md

-# High Performance Computing Course at the University of Salerno, Italy - Prof. B. Cosenza
+# High Performance Computing Course at the University of Salerno, Italy